OctopusDeploy/blog/blog/2025-01/eks-iam-role/index.md

 See https://github.com/OctopusDeploy/blog/blob/master/tags.txt for a comprehensive list of tags.

 The release of the Kuberenetes Agent Worker allows customers to scale workers on demand.
-The Agent Worker will provision pods to carry out the tasks that have been assigned to a worker.
+The Agent Worker automatically scales pods to carry out tasks using a single worker registration.
+This means customers no longer need to provision worker machines, or contianers, that may be idle the majority of the time.
 When using AWS, assigning workers an IAM role is common practice to securely interact with other AWS resources.
 In this post I will demonstrate how to attach an IAM role to the agent worker pods.

 ## Methods for assigning the IAM roles to the Kubernetes Agent Worker
-Two methods can be used to assign an IAM role to Elastic Kubernetes Service (EKS) pod:
+There are two methods that can be used to assign an IAM role to Elastic Kubernetes Service (EKS) pod:
 - IAM Roles for Service Accounts
 - EKS Pod Identity